emeinhardt/cat-herder/README.md

   then reliably applied across...fields."

-  2. **Domain modeling:** Modeling your EDSL in terms of categories can offer clearer domain modeling for some applications:
+  2. **Domain modeling:** Modeling your EDSL in terms of categories can offer clearer domain modeling for some contexts:

-      - You have a very precise notion of what your domain is, someone has written how to model it categorically, and that's the domain encoding you want your DSL to reflect.
+      - You may have a very precise notion of what your domain is, someone has written how to model it categorically, and that's the domain encoding you want your DSL to reflect.